 The American Story Series was written by Betsy Maestro and beautifully illustrated by her husband Giulio with many full-page illustrations.
-There are five books in the series:
+There are six books in the series:

 The Discovery of the Americas (Prehistory through the age of Columbus)

 Exploration and Conquest: The Americas after Columbus 1500-1620

 Struggle for a Continent: The French and Indian Wars 1689-1763

 Liberty or Death: The American Revolution 1763-1783